Des Moines OWI Defense Lawyer

-Drunk driving, or Operating While Intoxicated (OWI), may be an extremely common charge in the Des Moines area.
+Drunk driving, or Operating While Intoxicated (OWI), may be an extremely common charge in the the greater Des Moines area.
 However, that does not take away from how serious the charges are, and how much they can affect a person's life.
-An OWI (also referred to as a DUI or DWI) can have a significant effect on a person's finances, freedom and even their job.
+An OWI (also known as DUI or DWI in other states) can have a significant effect on a person's finances, freedom and even their job.

 If you are charged with driving under the influence of alcohol or any other substances, a Des Moines drunk driving lawyer from McCarthy & Hamrock, P.C. can fight for your rights.
 Our lawyers can push back against accusations of drunk driving, using our more than 40 years of combined experienced to advocate for you.
 We can seek the best possible results for you, challenging test results or the details of your arrest.
 We can also represent you in any legal hearings that may occur that are related to DUI charges.
 Call us today at (888) 317-4978 to set up a free consultation.